kaeeraa/kaede/docs/README.md

 ### Development builds

 Please understand that these builds are not intended for most users.
 There may be bugs and other instabilities.
-You have been warned.

-There are development builds available through:
+The development builds are available through:

 - [GitHub Actions](https://github.com/kaede-basement/kaede/actions) (includes builds from pull requests opened by contributors).
-- [nightly.link](https://nightly.link/kaede-basement/kaede/workflows/build/nightly) (this will always point only to the latest version of the `nightly` branch).
+- [nightly.link](https://nightly.link/kaede-basement/kaede/workflows/build/nightly) (this link will always point only to the latest version of the `nightly` branch).

 Prebuilt Development builds are provided for Linux, Windows, and macOS.

 ## Community & Support

-If you found a bug or want to suggest a feature, please open an issue in [GitHub Issues](https://github.com/kaede-basement/kaede/issues).
-Pull requests and contributions (code, docs, translations) are welcome!
+If you want to report a bug or suggest a feature, please open an issue in [GitHub Issues](https://github.com/kaede-basement/kaede/issues).

 ### Discord